Beta · capped at 1,000 Strava athletes

-Rundown turns every Strava activity into a 0–100 score — with the metrics behind it tuned to the run you actually did.
-An easy run is graded on zone discipline; a long run on fade and efficiency; intervals on rep-to-rep consistency.
+Rundown turns every Strava run and walk into a 0–100 score — with the metrics behind it tuned to what you actually did.
+A run is graded on pace, zones, and fade; a walk on zone-2, cadence, climb, and load.
 One number.
 Honest comparisons.

 Welcome back — you're #— on the list.
 We'll be in touch.